-The second group of settings on this page let you decide what SyncBackPro should do for situation 2, i.e. when a file is in the source but not the destination:
+The second group of settings on this page let you decide what SyncBackFree should do for situation 2, i.e. when a file is in the source but not the destination:

-- Copy file to destination: The file is copied from the source to the destination. - Move file to destination: The file is moved from the source to the destination.
-Note that this option is not always available, e.g. if your profile is a Fast Backup profile. - Delete file from source if it hasn't been modified within the last x days: The file is deleted from the source.
+- Copy file to destination: The file is copied from the source to the destination. - Delete file from source if it hasn't been modified within the last x days: The file is deleted from the source.
 If the days value is greater than zero then the file is deleted from the source only if it has not been modified in that number of days.
-If this option enabled, and the days value is greater than zero, and you have versioning enabled, then a warning is displayed.
-This is for two reasons: deleted files may be kept longer than you think (as the file is not deleted for x days, then the version itself won't be deleted until the versioning requirements are met), and secondly, you may not need this option if you are using versioning. - Prompt me (skips file if run from command line): You will be prompted on what action to take.
-Note that if SyncBackPro is run from the command line, or from the Windows Task Scheduler, then no prompt will appear and the file will be ignore. - Do nothing, skip the file: Nothing will be done and the file will be ignored.
+The files last modification date and time is used for the calculation. - Prompt me (skips file if run from command line): You will be prompted on what action to take.
+Note that if SyncBackFree is run from the command line, or from the Windows Task Scheduler, then no prompt will appear and the file will be ignore. - Do nothing, skip the file: Nothing will be done and the file will be ignored.